EPAENERGYSTAR/epathermostat/docs/data_files.rst

 Certification File
 ~~~~~~~~~~~~~~~~~~

-The following file is output for certification:
+This file contains all of the relevant statistics for certification.
+It is submitted for certification.

 Columns
 ```````